Created by a Fire Battalion Chief with 33 years of fire service experience.

 👉 Top 25 Firefighter Oral Board Questions

 California departments draw serious candidate pools from across the state.
-Bakersfield panels have seen every mistake.
+Panels have seen every mistake.
 Candidates are not eliminated because they were unqualified — they are eliminated because they were unprepared or made avoidable errors inside the room.

 The red flags that end candidacies are documented here: